Phil Davis (footballer, born 1944)

 Phil Davis was an English professional footballer who played as a defender.
 He spent six seasons in the North American Soccer League and at least one in the second American Soccer League.
 He has three children, Todd Davis, Keith Davis and Meredith Davis Gorman, a reporter for the New England Sports Network.

+In 1967, after playing with the reserves he joined the Hamilton Primos' first team to play in the National Soccer League.

 Personal life

 He died on 25 December 1997.